monetadao/dchf/README.md

 ### Test

-Prior to running the tests you need to make sure the different packages are installed (`npm i`) and the `secrets.js` file is filled with your `INFURA_API_KEY`
+Prior to running the tests you need to make sure the required packages are installed (`npm i`).
+Also, create a `secrets.js` file in the project's root folder from the template `secrets.js.template` and add your `INFURA_API_KEY`.

-To run all the tests (default network is hardhat):
+To run all the tests on a local mainnet fork (default network is `hardhat`):

 ```
 npx hardhat test